OpenElectronicsLab/bos1.openelectronicslab.org/readme.md

 ## Directory structure

-  - `ssh-keys`: contains ssh public keys for users and administrators
+  - `ssh-keys`: ssh public keys for users and administrators
-  - `gpg-keys`: contains gpg public keys for users and administrators
+  - `gpg-keys`: gpg public keys for users and administrators
+  - `initial-boot`: files for installing a basic OS on first boot
+      - `morchella`: usb setup drive for the firewall server

 ## Setup notes